The Water Protectors at Standing Rock are very much on our minds.

-Here’s a short clip from our rough-cut to give you an impression:
+Here’s a short clip from a rough-cut of the film to give you an impression:

 Think about it: Without the Internet, cell phones, video cameras or social media, a motley resistance started by a small group of women grew into an international movement that became a precedent for non-violent protest across the globe.

 In the end Prime Minister Indira Gandhi issued a state order that banned logging in the Himalayas.
 Better yet, this was followed by programs to restore ecological health to the forests and waterways.

 The Tree Huggers prevailed.
 The Water Protectors can too.